Data shows women leaders still scarce in the tech industry

 Without enough women rising through the ranks in each sector, the tech industry can’t sustain any growth it experiences.

-Theresa McHenry, HR Director at Microsoft, puts the lack of sustained growth down to a reduced applicant pool.
+Theresa McHenry (external link), HR Director at Microsoft, puts the lack of sustained growth down to a reduced applicant pool.

 According to McHenry, only long term investment in female talent will have any transformative effect on its presence in top industry roles.